 That's your fingerprint on the day.
 And it's yours to put there.

-Why arcade games work at weddings
+Why arcade games work

 Not because it's quirky.
 Because it solves a real problem.